POLL: Do you think unvaccinated Irish people should be put under lockdown?

 According to the Independent.ie, Taoiseach Micheál Martin does not see a lockdown being brought in for unvaccinated people.

-Speaking in Navan yesterday afternoon (November 15th), he said, "I don’t anticipate we’ll be going down that route, we’ve got 93%/94% vaccinated.
+Speaking in Navan on November 15, he said: "I don’t anticipate we’ll be going down that route, we’ve got 93%/94% vaccinated.
 They’re in a different situation, I think they’re 64%/65% vaccinated, which means that they’ve a big issue with a significant number of people which remain unvaccinated."

 Do you think unvaccinated Irish people should be put under lockdown?
 Vote in our poll now!